piverine/albert-gnome-calculator/README.md

    ```
    calc sin(30) + e^tan(60)
    ```
-3. Press Enter, and the result will be displayed using GNOME Calculator.
+3. The result is displayed below the expression

 ### Examples
 - **Basic Arithmetic**: `calc 5 + 3 * 2`